What Courses Should I Take?

 Withdrawal from all courses

 If none of the above options work in your situation, you can withdraw from ALL your courses right up through the last day of instruction.
 You won’t receive credit for any courses taken in the quarter, and “W”s will be entered instead of grades.
 No explanation or documentation is required.
 If it’s before the end of the seventh week of the quarter, just drop all your courses.
 After that you have to do it in person at 225 Schmitz Hall.
-There is no charge for withdrawing if you do it in person at Schmitz Hall.
+There are two monetary charges: a $20 late change fee and a tuition forfeiture fee if the change is made after the 7th calendar day of the quarter.
+Please consult with the Student Fiscal Services website for more information.

 Dropping and adding through the first week (days 1-7) of the quarter